steam3d/MagicPodsDecky/README.md

 🔄 Hotkey to cycle between noise modes
 🎉 New features coming soon

+### 🔥 Exclusive to AirPods and Beats

+Additional settings — just like on iPhone and Mac:

+- Audio is lowered during conversation awareness
+- Noise level adjustment in adaptive mode
+- Personalized volume
+- Noise cancellation with one AirPod
+- Press duration adjustment
+- Press and hold duration adjustment
+- Customization of single and double tap for call control

 ## 🎧 Headphones supported

 | Apple            | Beats                  | Samsung           |